huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_l7rule.md

     If omitted, the provider-level region will be used.
     Changing this creates a new L7 Rule.

-* `tenant_id` - (Optional, String, ForceNew) Required for admins.
-The UUID of the tenant who owns the L7 Rule.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new L7 Rule.

 * `description` - (Optional, String) Human-readable description for the L7 Rule.

 * `type` - (Required, String, ForceNew) The L7 Rule type - can either be HOST\_NAME or PATH.
 Changing this creates a new L7 Rule.